If you ever wanted to save electricity and improve the comfort of

 and physics to maximize the use of the sun’s natural lighting and

 heat.
-Always rememberFind Article, the point of solar passive design is to reduce
+Always remember, the point of solar passive design is to reduce

 your electricity usage and bills.
 So it is recommended to always weigh